Google Maps and Ruby on Rails

 B.t.w.
 It looks like the cartographer project is dead, so if you want to use this way of building maps, there’s only one solution left, YM4R.

-2 gedachten aan “Google Maps and Ruby on Rails”
+2 gedachten over “Google Maps and Ruby on Rails”

 1. I’ve used YM4R, but after some experimentation, I found the best way was to use JavaScript directly and generate the Geo data through an XML feed…The issue is that a complex mashup require a lot of Javascript interaction, and doing it from the “usual” ruby way wont be very usefull…- http://www.8motions.com